Fabulang/quiz/en/foxs-trap.md

    so he

-   * invents a story
+   * invents a story about
-   * tells her
+   * reveals the existence of

-   about a magic lake and offers to take her there.
+   a magic lake, and offers to take her there.

 3. Miss Mouse